Board of Directors

 Charlotte qualified as a social worker 30 years ago in Manchester and worked in a variety of roles around Greater Manchester.
 She became the DCS in Salford in 2014 and a year later took on the DASS role to head the People Directorate.
 She has also been heavily involved in the GM devolution, as coordinator of the children’s programme, working with GM DCSs to create the GM CYP plan.
 Charlotte became chair of the ADCS Health, Care and Additional Needs Policy Committee in 2016 and assumed the Vice Presidency of the Association on 1 April 2020.

 Mr Stuart Carlton

-Corporate Director of Children and Adults
+Corporate Director - Children and Young People’s Service

 Nottingham City Council